Swadesh13/Swadesh13/README.md

 ### 🌱 What I’m currently doing

 - Doing some under-graduate Research work on AI Deep Learning Models mostly based on images (and CNN).
 - Secretary of DevHub JU, a Community of Developers at my University.
-Also, Lead in AI/ML and Python Applications branch of the Club.
+Also, Co-Lead in AI/ML and Python Applications branch of the Club.
 - JU-Sense Team Member, for deploying data collection systems and analyszing data for public use (as a part of University Research work)
 - Last, but not the least, studying 🤓